Other · Libertyville, IL

 How does Lake County of Illinois's safety record compare to industry average?

 Lake County of Illinois's total OSHA penalty of $0 is below the Other industry average of $0 per employer.
-The employer has 0 inspections compared to the industry average of 0.0 per employer.
+The employer has 0 inspections compared to the industry average of 0.1 per employer.
+For a direct comparison, Limestone County Sheriff's Department in Groesbeck, TX is a similar other employer with $0 in current penalties.

 Explore PlainWorker